 - To invest in the human capital of Buncombe and Madison counties and contribute to the economic development of the business and hospitality community.

 All degree programs in the Division of Business and Hospitality Education are five to six semesters in duration and will require from 20 to 30 hours per week of course work.
+Day and evening classes are available for most programs.
 If a student elects to enroll in the Business and Hospitality Division through the evening program, the time required for completion will be extended.